rachmari/first-responder/README.md

 - `since`: The start date to search for team pings.
 Form: {4 digit year}-{month}-{day}.
 For example: '2020-5-20'.
 Default: '2020-1-1'
 - `project-board`: 'The URL of the project board to place issues and pull requests.
 Must be an org project board.
 - `project-column`: The id of the column to add issues and pull requests.'
 - `ignore-team`: Team whose members should respond to the `team` mentions.
 Issues and pull requests authored or commented on by members of this team are ignored.
 If you don't provide an `ignore-team`, the issues authored or commented on by members of `team` will be ignored.
-You can use `ignore-team` to specify a team with more members or a team that does not match the team ping being searched.
+For example, you can use `ignore-team` to specify a team with more members than `team` or a team that includes only reviewers.
 - `ignore-repos`: Repositories to ignore when searching issues and pull requests.
 You can add more than one repository by using a comma-separated list.
 Format: {owner}/{repo}.
 For example: octocat/hello-world
 - `ignore-bot`: Ignores issues and pull requests authored or commented on by this bot account.
 - `comment-body`: A comment added to the issue or pull request.